-Eager to learn even more about Bosnia’s history after my experience spending the day with a war veteran and visiting the Museum for Crimes Against Humanity and Genocide, my friend Roma and I decided we would pay the War Childhood museum a visit.
-It took us a little while to find it as we hadn’t downloaded Google Maps for the area (rookie travel mistake #1), and everybody that we asked seemed to be intent on sending us on a wild goose chase.
-However, getting lost did mean that we stumbled across the bridge where Franz Ferdinand was assassinated, so it wasn’t all bad.
+It took my friend Roma and I a little while to find the museum as we hadn’t downloaded Google Maps for the area (rookie travel mistake #1), and everybody that we asked seemed to be intent on sending us on a wild goose chase.
+However, getting lost did mean that we stumbled across the bridge where Franz Ferdinand was assassinated, so, uh, there’s that.

 When we eventually found the War Childhood museum, we paid our 10KM entry fee (£4.50) and made our way into the exhibit.

-The War Childhood museum is comprised of a collection of over 4000 objects, sent to Halilovic by his fellow war children.
-In order to allow every single object the recognition it deserves, the War Childhood museum displays 50 objects at a time on a constant rotation.
+The War Childhood Museum is comprised of a collection of over 4000 objects which were sent to Halilovic by his fellow war children.
+In order to allow every single object the recognition it deserves, the War Childhood Museum displays 50 objects at a time on a constant rotation.
 Every object is displayed on a pedestal in a glass case beside its owner’s explanation of what this object means to them, which is the really hard-hitting part of the exhibition.

 When Roma and I visited, the War Childhood Museum was quiet – I guess the perks of visiting Sarajevo in the summertime are that everybody wants to be out enjoying the sun rather than exploring all of the museums in Sarajevo!
 As a result we were able to take our time, reading the descriptions of every single object, watching the documentary film that plays on a constant loop, and reading the War Childhood book (although the book is available for purchase, there are also copies left out at the end of the exhibition for visitors to flick through).

-Over 3500 children were killed in the Bosnian War between the years of 1992-1995, and it is important to remember that the tragic tales displayed in the War Childhood museum, are those of the ‘lucky ones,’ if anybody can ever be lucky in war.
-Not only then, is the War Childhood museum important from an educational perspective, but its existence also stands as a mark of respect to Bosnia’s war children themselves, both those who submitted their stories, and those who never got to.
+Not only then, is the War Childhood Museum important from an educational perspective, but its existence also stands as a mark of respect to Bosnia’s war children themselves, both those who submitted their stories, and those who never got to.

 The War Childhood Museum can be found at Logavina 32.
 It is open every day except Mondays, from 11am to 7pm.

-To learn more about the War Childhood project and purchase the book, click here.
+To learn more about the War Childhood project just click here.